Azure/Real-Time-Transactions-Hackathon/03-challenge03.md

     az cosmosdb sql role assignment create --account-name YOUR_COSMOS_DB_ACCOUNT_NAME --resource-group YOUR_RESOURCE_GROUP_NAME --scope "/" --principal-id YOUR_AZURE_AD_PRINCIPAL_ID --role-definition-id 00000000-0000-0000-0000-000000000002
     ```

 - Event Hubs is also using RBAC.
-There is an Event Hubs-triggered function in the Function App that fires when adding claims through the `CoreClaims.Publisher` console app.
-You need to add yourself to the "Azure Event Hubs Data Owner" role via the Azure Cloud Shell or Azure CLI with the following:
+The Member Repository sends an Event Hubs event when patching members.
+The `CorePayments.EventMonitor` monitor listens for Event Hub events and displays the output.
+For the events to work, you need to add yourself to the "Azure Event Hubs Data Owner" role via the Azure Cloud Shell or Azure CLI with the following:

     ```bash
     az role assignment create --assignee "YOUR_EMAIL_ADDRESS" --role "Azure Event Hubs Data Owner" --scope "/subscriptions/YOUR_AZURE_SUBSCRIPTION_ID/resourceGroups/YOUR_RESOURCE_GROUP_NAME/providers/Microsoft.EventHub/namespaces/YOUR_EVENT_HUBS_NAMESPACE"